 The raft of Zendesk CRM services includes Support, Guide, Chat, Talk, and Connect.
 The first four are sold together as a bundled suite that provides a basic customer support network for a business.
 This suite helps the business manage support tickets and talk to customers in real time with a messaging app and telephone, or through an AI.

-This review takes a look at the features of each service, as well as the support and pricing options available from Zendesk.
+This review doesn’t cover all the apps, but does take a look at the features of the five main apps and the Sunshine platform, as well as the support and pricing options available from Zendesk.